suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // email is treated as username in all succeeding APIs
 		   // phone_number is optional
 		   // phone number should begin with "+" followed by country code then the number (ex.
 SG number +6512341234)
+		   // phone number must be unique for all users (since LOGIN via phone number is now supported)
 		   // name can be 1 or multiple words
 		   // password length is 6 characters minimum as set in Cognito
 		   // OTP will be sent in the registered email